Boundary representations of hyperbolic groups: Examples

 \subsection{Fundamental groups of negatively curved manifolds}

-The following setting was studied by Bader and Muchnik in \cite{Bader2011}.
+The following setting was studied by Bader and Muchnik, who established irreducibility of boundary representations of fundamental groups of negatively curved manifolds in \cite{Bader2011}.
 Let $M$ be a closed Riemannian manifold with strictly negative curvature.
-Its universal cover $\wt M$ is then a hyperbolic metric space, on which $\Gamma=\pi_1(M)$ acts freely and cocompactly by isometries.
+Its universal cover $\wt M$ is then a hyperbolic metric space on which $\Gamma=\pi_1(M)$ acts freely and cocompactly by isometries.
 This action thus extends to an action of $\Gamma$ on the Gromov boundary $\bd\wt M$, and yields a unitary representation defined by formula~\eqref{eq:def-boundary-rep}.
 Any orbit map $\Gamma\to \wt M$ induces a hyperbolic metric $d\in\mathcal{D}(\Gamma)$, and since we may identify $\bG$ with $\bd \wt M$, the resulting representation is actually the boundary representation of $\Gamma$ associated to the metric $d$.

-The group $\Gamma$ may of course appear as the fundamental group of many non-isometric Riemannian manifolds, and any such realization leads to a potentially different representation.
+The group $\Gamma$ may appear as the fundamental group of many non-iso\-metric Riemannian manifolds, and any such realization leads to a potentially different representation.
 The main theorems of \cite{Bader2011} state that all these representations are irreducible, and that they are equivalent if and only if the marked length spectra of the corresponding manifolds are proportional.
 By the marked length spectrum of $M$ we understand the function $\ell\colon \pi_1(M)\to (0,\infty)$, which to every $[\gamma]\in\pi_1(M)$ assigns the length of the unique geodesic loop freely homotopic to $\gamma$.

 The irreducibility of the Bader-Muchnik representations is a special case of Theorem~\ref{thm:irreducibility}.
 To conclude the equivalence condition of \cite{Bader2011} using Theorem~\ref{thm:inequivalence}, it is enough to observe that proportionality of the marked length spectra is equivalent to rough similarity of the induced metrics on $\pi_1(M)$.
 In one direction it is trivial---the length of the shortest geodesic loop in the free homotopy class of $g\in\pi_1(M)$ is the translation length of $g$ acting on $\wt M$, and can be expressed in terms of the metric as